Under Construction with much more to come

 Even a few treatments will benefit, making other treatments more effective and accelerating healing.
 I often give a single ozone treatment after an adjustment and acupuncture session as the effects of other modalities of therapy are enhanced and any muscle soreness from reorganization and remodeling from joint reorientation are resolved and healed more rapidly.
 Ozone's effects are enhanced by Procaine and pain control is profound in some cases.
 The concurrent use of anti-inflammatories is contraindicated but is usually not needed, especially with homeopathic and/or neutraceuticals.
 One can use Palosein (orgotein) with ozone therapies.

-Discussion: One can't knock success or years of experience, but its interesting that she uses a concentration of 70 ug/ml in six 60cc syringes or a total of 360 mls of ozone per treatment for what I presume is a typical 1000 lb horse.
-In the past, 70 ug/ml would have been the upper reaches of acceptability.
-Probably not so much any more with the lower concentration guidelines.
-According to the Viebahn-Hansler article, Ozone in Medicine (2012), the low dose concept (Hormesis) has become the proven dosage platform of choice for ozone with any dosage over 69 ug/ml considered in the toxic region.
-If that be the case, she is using a rather high concentration for the animal's needs and may be better off with a range around 20 ug/ml with maximum of 40 ug/ml which matches the article's MAH guidelines.
+Discussion: One can't knock success or years of experience, but its interesting that she uses a very high concentration of 70 ug/ml in six 60cc syringes or a total of 360 mls of ozone per treatment for what I presume is a typical 1000 lb horse.
+In the past, 70 ug/ml would have been considered the very upper reaches of acceptability, if that.
+However, in her newest video, she is suggesting a more reasonable concentration of 35-65 gamma.
+According to the Viebahn-Hansler article, Ozone in Medicine (2012), the low dose concept (Hormesis) has become the proven dosage platform of choice for ozone.
+I consider any dosage over 60 ug tp be approaching the toxic region, if injecting DIV.
+If that be the case, she is using a rather high concentration for the animal's needs and may be better off with a range around 35 ug/ml.
+Using my hormetic curve, 35 ug/ml would be the sweet-spot dosage range.
+For more on my hormetic curve, go to my DIV webpage.
 Her total dosage volume is close to the recommended volume used in humans for MAH.
-She has a good idea about using a small gauge needle (25g) to reduce bubble size in the jugular along with a IV extension and monitoring the heart rate.
+She has a good idea about using a small gauge needle (25g) to reduce bubble size in the jugular along with an IV extension and monitoring the heart rate.
 Any change in the heart rate should be carefully acknowledged and treatment rate adjusted.
 Perhaps the commonly available equine heart rate monitors would be a very useful device to utilize when treating a horse with ozone?
 Lastly, it is interesting that she equated "nose itching" with a too quick administration of ozone.
 This might be a very useful tip and should be monitored closely.
 I will discuss below the concept of giving too much ozone and what can happen.
 However, lets look at her injection rate of 1-3ml per second (60-180ml per minute).
 According to my calculations above, she may be injecting a bit too fast since I feel anything over 78ml per minute in the equine blood stream may have a hard time with solubility.
 Her slower rates are within that range, not her faster ones.
 However, saying this, we do not live in a standardized world.
 Her horses may not have a cardiac output equal to a resting rate.
 As we know, vets can easily get horses' hearts racing resulting in increased blood flows able to take care of larger injection rates.
 It all depends.

 At Dr. Howard Robins' New York Clinic, direct ozone intravenous therapy has been performed over 160,000 times in 18 years in his human practice, and he writes of no serious difficulties to this controversial method.